sisl/FeatureLearningPrefs/README.md

 reward_iteration(num_queries)
 ```

-To collect testing data, ensure that the python scripts are still running and run the following lines in Julia
+To collect testing data, ensure that the python scripts are still running and run the following lines in Julia:
 ```
 include("driving_simulate.jl")
 num_test_examples = 75